 The serial port is initialized to the command mode whenever a power-on reset is performed inside the converter, or when the user transmits the port initialization sequence.
-The port initialization sequence involves clocking 15 bytes of all 1's, followed by one byte with the following bit contents '11111110'.
-This sequence places the chip in the command mode where it waits for a valid command to be written.
+The port initialization sequence involves clocking 15 bytes of all 1's, followed by one byte with the contents '11111110'.
+This sequence places the chip into command mode where it awaits a valid command.